3t13nn3/-S3-Huffman-Trie/README.md

 ### Prerequisites

-You must indicate your textes files in the "texts.cpp" by following this scheme:
+You must indicate your textes files in the "texts.cpp", in the ```addFilesPath``` function, by following this scheme:
 * ```fichiers.push_back("myPath/myText.txt");```

 ### How to use - *Linux Project*